spray/spray-json/README.markdown

 ### Installation

 _spray-json_ is available from the [repo.spray.io] repository.
-The latest release is `1.2.3` and is built against Scala 2.9.2 as well as Scala 2.10.0-RC3.
+The latest release is `1.2.3` and is built against Scala 2.9.2 as well as Scala 2.10.0.

 If you use SBT you can include _spray-json_ in your project with

     "io.spray" %%  "spray-json" % "1.2.3" cross CrossVersion.full

-(the trailing "cross CrossVersion.full" modifier is only required for SBT 0.12.x)
+(the trailing "cross CrossVersion.full" modifier is only required when using SBT 0.12.x with Scala < 2.10)

 _spray-json_ has only one dependency: the parsing library [parboiled][] (which is also a dependency of _spray-http_, so if you use _spray-json_ together with other modules of the *spray*